dojo4/policy/hr.md

 #### Commitment to Ban Child Labor and Forced/Compulsory Labor
 dojo4 is committed  business practices and relationships that restrict and avoid employment to those age 15 or older, or the local minimum employment age, or the mandatory school age, whichever is higher.
 To this effect we commit to avoid using products, tools and resources, or fostering business relationships, that make use of child labor or any forced labor or exploitative working conditions. dojo4’s policy on Child Labor and Forced Labor is based on International Labor Organization (ILO) conventions and national laws, and recognizes regional and cultural differences.

+#### Whistleblower Policy
+dojo4 requires directors, members, employees and contractors to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
+As representatives of the dojo4, we must practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.

+##### Reporting Responsibility
+This Whistleblower Policy is intended to encourage and enable members and others to raise serious concerns internally so that dojo4 can address and correct inappropriate conduct and actions.
+It is the responsibility of all board members, directors, members, employees and contractors to report concerns about violations of dojo4’s code of ethics or suspected violations of law or regulations that govern dojo4’s operations.

+##### No Retaliation
+It is contrary to the values of dojo4 for anyone to retaliate against any board members, directors, members, employees or contractors who in good faith reports an ethics violation, or a suspected violation of law, such as a complaint of discrimination, or suspected fraud, or suspected violation of any regulation governing the operations of dojo4.
+A board member, director, member, employee or contractor who retaliates against someone who has reported a violation in good faith is subject to discipline up to and including termination of employment and membership.

+##### Reporting Procedure
+dojo4 has an open door policy and suggests that members and employees share their questions, concerns, suggestions or complaints with each other and the managing director(s).
+If you are not comfortable speaking with the managing director or you are not satisfied with the managing director’s response, you are encouraged to speak with assembled membership of the cooperative and/or the Board of Directors.
+The managing director(s)are required to report complaints or concerns about suspected ethical and legal violations in writing to the dojo4’s assembled membership, who have the responsibility to investigate all reported complaints.

 ### Benefits

 #### Health Insurance
-dojo4 offers its full-time employees and their dependants access to the Anthem / Blue Cross PPO Pref DA+ GZPA Plan, starting on the 1st of the month following hire.
-A full description of the health plan can be downloaded.  dojo4 will pay 100% of monthly premiums for full-time employees and 25% of monthly premiums for their dependants.
-If you choose to use another plan, dojo4 will pay, monthly, whatever we would have paid for your premium but cannot pay a stipend for the 25% of monthly premiums we would pay on our plan for dependants.
-To apply for this coverage, Corey will put you in contact with our broker.
-Dental is an option you may choose to add to your plan.
+dojo4 offers its members and employees and their dependants access to any of the plans offered through Justworks, starting on the 1st of the month following hire.
+A full description of the health plan can be downloaded.  dojo4 will pay 50% of monthly premiums for full-time members / employees their dependants.
+To apply for this coverage, the operations manager will put you in contact with our account manager at Justworks.
+Vision and dental are options you may choose to add to your plan.

 #### Paid Leave
-dojo4’s employee benefits include three main types of paid leave: flexible time off (flex time), paid time off (PTO) and days when the shop is closed and we all get the day off (aka holidays).
+dojo4’s employee benefits include paid time off (PTO).
 We also offer some paid parental leave.

-##### Flex Time
-dojo4 values a flexible work environment where you can choose when and where you put in your time, for the most part.
-For errands and appointments and the occasional afternoon bike ride or long weekend, you have the option to simply make up the time in the same week (or very soon before or thereafter), rather than using PTO.
-While flex time should not build up over weeks or months, we do understand that sometimes projects may require consecutive weeks of overtime, and trust that each team member will average their time in a professional manner that meets the expectations of your colleagues and clients.
-Flex time hours accrue when your work averages more than 40 hours per week (for FT employees).

-Please let the team know when you are using flex time in your daily status update.
-For example, “@flex 2 - golfing.”
-It’s important to note that only you keep track your available flex time.

 ##### PTO
 PTO is intended to be used for any personal need: for illness, for family, for vacation, etc.